Clearwater Pedestrian Accident Lawyer

 Older people and children are at the highest risk of pedestrian accidents.
 People over 65 account for 19% of all pedestrian deaths.
 Out of every five children under the age of 14 killed in a traffic accident, at least one of them is a pedestrian.

 After an accident, high medical bills may pile up.
 If you are unable to work due to your injuries, you may suffer from lost wages.
 Similarly, if a loved one has been killed in an accident, you must deal with medical expenses, funeral expenses, financial strains created by their lost wages or benefits, and your own pain and suffering.
+A pedestrian accident attorney can help you navigate through this challenging time.

 Perenich, Caulfield, Avril & Noyes (formerly Perenich & Carroll) was founded in 1955.
 We are exclusively invested in helping personal injury victims— and their loved ones — win compensation and find justice.
 We approach every case with passion, experience, and dedication, and strive to provide the answers you need, when you need them.